dpippert/hello-world/README.md

 ## Sports Wagering Database Proposal

 This document has two purposes.
-First, it is intended to communicate our current understanding of the data and relationships we need to capture and manage.
-Second, it serves as first steps for describing business requirements to team members, who in turn will be responsible for implementing the system.
+First, it is intended to present our current understanding of the data and relationships we believe are needed in order to realize our idea.
+Second, it serves as first steps for capturing business requirements, so that stakeholders, and especially team members, can begin to internalize and get comfortable with the concepts underlying the data.

 ### Team members